 Using the subtle Art of Questioning children are brought to the edge of their knowledge and awareness, then enticed by a further mystery to grow beyond that edge.
 With the help of what we call Universal Child Passions, we create a learning environment that is motivated by the natural inclinations of the children themselves.
 Combining a modern understanding of brain patterning and habit creation with these other more ancient methods of mentoring, the children find themselves immersed in an “invisible school” with the forest as their ”classroom”.
 The goal of such mentoring is nothing short of helping each individual reach their full potential.

-Our core curriculum is informed and shaped using the 8 Shields Cultural-Mentoring model.
-Based on the patterns and cycles of the natural world, this model accounts for the innate rhythms of individuals and their environment, providing a seemingly effortless but remarkably effective trajectory for learning.
+Our core curriculum is informed and shaped using a model that is based on the patterns and cycles of the natural world.
+This 8 directional model accounts for the innate rhythms of individuals and their environment, providing a seemingly effortless but remarkably effective trajectory for learning.